-Impact/ Resource Name B-P Build A ternative CEQA Level of Significance Before Mitigation Measure CEQA Level of Significance After Mitigation Alternative 1 Alternative 2 Alternative 3 Alternative 5 Mitigation P-15-016253 (CA-KER- 8486H) Substantial Adverse Change Substantial Adverse Change Substantial Adverse Change Substantial Adverse Change Significant: The construction of road realignments associated with the proposed project would result in a finding of Substantial Adverse Change under all the B-P Build Alternatives.
+Impact/ B-P Build Al ternative CEQA Level of Significance Before Mitigation Mitigation Measure CEQA Level of Resource Name Alternative 1 Alternative 2 Alternative 3 Alternative 5 Significance After Mitigation P-19-002039 (CA-LAN-2039H) Substantial Adverse Change Substantial Adverse Change Substantial Adverse Change Substantial Adverse Change Significant: The construction of road realignments associated with the proposed project would result in a finding of Substantial Adverse Change under all the B-P Build Alternatives.
 A treatment plan would be prepared in consultation with the parties listed in the MOA that would provide additional detail regarding the methods and implementation of the mitigation measures described herein.
-CUL-MM#1 CUL-MM#2 CUL-MM#3 (where applicable) Less than Significant Impact CUL-2: P ermanent Co nstruction-Pe eriod Potentia Adverse Imp pacts on Built Resources due to Construction Activities Big Creek Hydroelectric System Historic District Substantial Adverse Change Substantial Adverse Change Substantial Adverse Change Substantial Adverse Change Significant.
+CUL-MM#1, CUL-MM#2, and CUL-MM#3 (where applicable) Less than Significant Impact CUL-2: P ermanent Co nstruction-Pe eriod Potentia l Adverse Imp acts on Built Resources due to Construction A ctivities Big Creek Hydroelectric System Historic District Substantial Adverse Change Substantial Adverse Change Substantial Adverse Change Substantial Adverse Change Significant.
 The construction of the proposed project would result in the removal of some of the district's contributing resources, which would cause a Substantial Adverse Change to the Big Creek Hydroelectric System.
 However, as a whole, none of the direct and substantial adverse changes to individual contributors render the resources ineligible for the NRHP as contributors to the historic district.
-CUL-MM#1-Phased Identification CUL-MM#7-Prepare Interpretive or Educational Materials Less than Significant Nuestra Señora Reina de la Paz (La Paz) with the CCNM Design Option Substantial Adverse Change- Visual Substantial Adverse Change- Visual Substantial Adverse Change- Visual Substantial Adverse Change- Visual Significant: The proposed project would result in a substantial adverse change to La Paz.
+CUL-MM#7-Prepare Interpretive or Educational Materials Less than Significant Nuestra Señora Reina de la Paz (La Paz) with the CCNM Design Option Substantial Adverse Change- Visual Substantial Adverse Change- Visual Substantial Adverse Change- Visual Substantial Adverse Change- Visual Significant: The proposed project would result in a substantial adverse change to La Paz.
 Although visual and noise screening of the viaduct, as well as potential coloring of the viaduct, would minimize visual and audible impacts, the impact after mitigation would still remain significant.
 Under the CCNM Design Option, given the increased distance in combination with visual screening under CUL-MM#9 as well as potential coloring of the viaduct, visual impacts would be reduced but remain significant.
-CUL-MM#1-Phased Identification CUL-MM#9-Visual Screening AVQ-MM#3-Visual Design Enhancements Significant and unavoidable
+CUL-MM#9-Visual Screening AVQ-MM#3 -Visual Design Enhancements Significant